mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Panel Action Evaluator: Allows users to use the HS Test tab to run new health surveillance actions after changes are made.
 * Decertify:  Yes gives users the ability to manually decertify an employee for a given panel.
 This privilege only needs to be given to the system user that effectively runs the automated health surveillance processes, as there is no user interface currently for creating a de-certification record.
 * Manage Work Regions:  Yes gives users the ability to add and modify work regions.
 Work regions can be associated with a panel for easy geographic differentiation of panels.
+* Advanced Evaluator Options: Allows user to access advanced functions within the Panel Action Evaluator found within the Health Surveillance module of Control Panel.
+* Planned Leave Rules: Allows user to manage Planned Leave Rules within the Health Surveillance configuration module of Control Panel.

 ### Injury and Illness

 * Case Manager:  In systems that use a legacy layout, Yes allows users to create Case Management Encounters.
 These are the encounters that are used to manage an incident as it progresses.
 When it's set to "Yes" on the legacy Incident report, there will be a new link that says "Create Case" that will create the encounter.
 ‘Yes' allows user to have access to the case management module using legacy layouts.
 The case manager user will only have access to view cases to which they are assigned.
 If newer system on newer layouts, this security permission is not used for any functionality and is being retired.
 * Delete:  Yes allows users to delete incidents.
 When set to "Yes", a new "Delete" link will appear under the options column on the incident report as well as on any incident list views on a patient's chart.
-‘Yes' allows user ability to delete an incident from the Incidents sidemenu tab in the injury/illness module.
+‘Yes' allows users the ability to delete an incident from the Incidents sidemenu tab in the injury/illness module.
+* Allow Open Restrictions: ‘Yes' allows users to create & save work restrictions without needing an end date and are not permanent work restrictions.

 ### Time Tracking